Total Hip Replacement

 • Engage in regular physical activity.

 • Recovery from an illness or injury requires regular physical activity.
 Healthy exercise should be a part of your rehabilitation plan as soon as mild exertion is tolerated.
-Moderate exercise, such as walking and gentle housework, is also suggested.

 • Most patients can return to their daily routines within the first three to six weeks following total hip replacement recovery.